 What is an Interactive Vocabulary Notebook?

 A student-centered, personalized notebook for recording, defining and connecting with vocabulary words.
-Interactive notebooks usually include pages that flip open and out, almost like a “pop-up” card.
+Interactive notebooks usually include pages that flip open and out, almost like a “pop-up” book.
 This engagement with the notebook page adds a great tactile element for students.

 What are the benefits?